A FREE set of Placemats, Napkins or Coasters could be yours.

 The point is to take a look at your habits and see where screentime can be eliminated or, if not, reduced.
 Instead of lying on your side binge-watching Netflix on a tiny iPhone screen in pitch darkness, how about sit up on the couch and watch television the old fashioned way?
 And do you really need to be taking your laptop into bed with you to work on that presentation?
 Do you?

 There is also school of thought that says that a little bit of blue light isn’t harmful at all.
-It’s about looking at the effect of blue light—sleep disruption, anxiety—and comparing and contrasting it with the effect of not having that screen time.
+It’s about looking at the effect of blue light – sleep disruption, anxiety – and comparing and contrasting it with the effect of not having that screen time.
 So, for example, if you are an anxious person who feels calmed before sleep by watching a little bit of television or looking at Instagram stories (no judgement, remember), then which is worse: not watching television and spending a few hours restless in bed, or watching it for less than an hour and being able to get to sleep easily?

 On balance, in situations like this, a little bit of blue light goes a long way.
 The problems emerge when you begin spending too much time in the evenings taking in blue light through screens.
 The build up of this over time can seriously impact your sleep cycles, and can be hard to undo.

 Take stock of your evening screen time and plan ways to reduce it.
 If you’re a late-night emailer, why not shift that habit to the morning.
 If you find it hard to put down your phone if it’s within arm’s reach, then put your charger outside the bedroom where you can’t see it.
-But if you desperately need to watch that episode of Younger before bed, then don’t deprive yourself.
+But if you desperately need to watch that episode of The White Lotus before bed, then don’t deprive yourself.
 Maybe compromise by watching it in the living room, though.

 These are little changes you can make to eliminate some of the blue light in your bedroom.
 Your sleep cycle, and your sanity, will thank you later.